Fullstack D3 and Data Visualization

 Interactions in D3

 In the following case, the data came from World Bank population change metrics.
 My interest was in loading data from a comma-separated values (CSV) file.
 It worked well.
-Hover on a region to view that population change over time.
+Hover over a region to view that population change over time.
 For example, this reveals a high population growth in Africa, while the US growth remained relatively minimal.

 Defining the shape of countries on the map is all handled by D3.
 There is already a predefined dataset of that map, and you just pass it in.